Why Backyard Solar Panels Make Sense

 Ground Mounts When Usage Exceeds Your Roof Space

-If this is the cause for your home, you can either install a smaller system and implement energy-conserving habits.
-Or if you have a large yard you might be able to install solar in your back yard.
+If this is the case for your home, you can either install a smaller system and implement energy-conserving habits.
+If you have a large yard, you might be able to install solar in your back yard.

 If you have enough space in your yard for a ground mount, you can install a system that covers most of your energy needs.
 These solar panels can be set to the optimal azimuth for your area because you don’t have to worry about the pitch of the roof.

 However, ground mounts are more expensive than a rooftop solar installation.
 This is because it is a more labor-intensive installation process.